-Nordiq Canada has a fundamental obligation and responsibility to protect the health, safety and physical and mental well-being of every individual that is involved with Nordiq Canada.
+Nordiq Canada and its Members1 have a fundamental obligation and responsibility to protect the health, safety and physical and mental well-being of every individual that is involved with the Nordiq Canada community.

-Nordiq Canada takes any situation involving misconduct or maltreatment very seriously.
-For this reason, Nordiq Canada is committed to enacting and enforcing strong, clear, and effective policies and processes for preventing and addressing all forms of misconduct or maltreatment.
+Nordiq Canada and its Members take any situation involving misconduct, Prohibited Behaviour or Maltreatment very seriously.
+For this reason, Nordiq Canada and its Members are committed to enacting and enforcing strong, clear, and effective policies and processes for preventing and addressing all forms of misconduct, Prohibited Behaviour, or Maltreatment.